Innovative Finance ISA information hub

 Is there any risk involved?

 There is a risk that the value of your investment could fall.
 The main risk is that the companies who borrow money fail to make their repayments.
 We have a rigorous credit-screening process so that we fully understand the risk exposure for each borrower.
+You can see the performance of our loan book to date on our Statistics page.
+You can read more about the risks of investing on our Risk Matters page.

 Can I make a monthly investment into my IFISA?